apache/incubator-seata/test-suite/seata-benchmark-cli/README.md

                                        Warmup duration in seconds (default: 0)
       --rollback-percentage=<rollbackPercentage>
+                                       Rollback percentage for fault injection (0-100, default: 2) --saga-shape=<sagaShape>         Select SAGA state machine shape: simple or order.
+                                       If omitted, the benchmark keeps the existing branches-based compatibility behavior.
-                                       Rollback percentage for fault injection (0-100, default: 2) --saga-fail-step=<sagaFailStep>  Restrict SAGA failure injection to one forward step: inventory, payment, or order.
+      --saga-fail-step=<sagaFailStep>  Restrict SAGA failure injection to one forward step: inventory, payment, or order.
                                        The failure ratio is still controlled by